KnightMollo/w4111.github.io/fdclarification.md

 ## BCNF

-In BCNF, you take the FDs as-is, and perform decomposition.
-The order of functional dependencies that you use to perform decomposition will affect the tables that you end up with.
+In BCNF, you perform decomposition based on FDs implied by armstrong's axioms.

         DecomposedRelations = { R }

         while DecomposedRelations is not empty
-          R = pop a relation from DecomposedRelations FR = subset of FDs in R's projection for fd X->Y in FR
+          R = pop a relation from DecomposedRelations FR = subset of FDs in R's projection
+          Does there exist an fd X->Y in FR's closure that violates BCNF? if yes:
-            if fd violates BCNF with respect to R NewRs = decompose R using fd
+            NewRs = decompose R using X->Y
             add NewRs to DecomposedRelations
             continue while loop

-The key is how `violates` is checked.
-You start with the **fds in R's projection**, and then check

-1. is fd trivial?  otherwise
-2. does `X` determine R when using the fds in R's projection?
+Thus, you continue until all fds implied by your set of functional dependencies do not violate BCNF for the decomposition.

 What this means is that your decomposition may have been lossy and thus lose potential keys!
 Take the example from the lecture notes: